Do you know one of the most effective ways to grow your startup? It’s PR.

-Exposure doesn’t happen by chance.
-It’s no accident that the hottest startups right now (AirBnB, Slack, and Etsy, to name a few) are all over the media.
+However, effective PR for startups doesn’t happen by chance.
+It’s no accident that the hottest startups right now are all over the media.
 That’s the power of PR machinery at work.
-All of these brands have great services – but that’s not what gets them the coverage.
-As VentureBeat points out, “Great products fail all the time because they never make their way into the public eye.”
+All these brands have great services, but that’s not what gets them the coverage.

-Behind every great brand story you see in the media is a great PR strategy – and with the right strategy, you can turn your startup into press-worthy news.
+Behind every great brand story you see in the media is a sound startup public relations strategy, and with the right approach, you can turn your business into press-worthy news.

-This advanced guide will show you how to get the right press coverage so that you can increase your visibility and acquire more customers at a key stage in your startup’s development.
+This advanced guide shows you how to use public relations for startups to increase your visibility and acquire more customers at a critical stage in your development.

-As you’ve probably guessed, crafting a great story isn’t easy.
-There are several components that you need to consider in order to make your startup story worthy of media attention.
+However, crafting a great story isn’t easy.
+As detailed below, there are several components you need to consider to make your startup story worthy of media attention.

 1. Follow the 3 P’s of PR Storytelling: Product, Purpose, and Passion

-Your story for the media should be built on three basic elements: your product, purpose, and passion.
-Using this framework will allow you to go through an exercise of company and customer discovery, which will help you illuminate the high-level, “big picture” stuff about your startup:
+You should build your media story on three basic elements: your product, purpose, and passion.
+Using this framework allows you to illuminate the high-level, “big picture” stuff about your startup:

-- Product: Define exactly what your product or service is and/or what it does, and where its niche offering currently fits into the existing industry landscape.
-In order to truly define your product, you need to know how it’s different, so do your competitive analysis at a very early stage if you haven’t already.
+- Product: Define exactly what your product or service is and/or what it does and where its niche offering fits into the existing industry landscape.
+To truly define your product, complete a competitive analysis very early if you haven’t already.

-- Purpose: Identify your company’s “reason for being.”
+- Purpose: Identify your company’s “Why?”
+What purpose does it have?
 What problem does your product or service solve, and for whom?
-You exist because of your target customer, so you need to have a detailed understanding of who they are and what they care about.
+You exist because of your target customer, so you must understand who they are and what they care about.

 - Passion: Use an enthusiastic, authentic tone that captures the passion, vision, and culture of your startup.
-You’ll want to present your story and company as human and relatable, so use real characters and events to shape your story.
+You need to make your story and company human and relatable, so use real characters and events to shape your narrative.
 Honesty and vulnerability go a long way.

-First, as Gascoigne tells us, they sought out to address the real pain point of their customers: people losing precious productivity time by posting manually on social media.
-When they had established a minimum viable product that met this need, they also started the BufferSocial blog to write content on social media topics that their target customers would care about.
-After ten months of blogging, they had 100,000 users.
+First, Buffer sought to address the real pain point of their customers: people losing precious productivity time by posting manually on social media.
+When Buffer established a minimum viable product that met this need, it also started the BufferSocial blog to write content on social media topics that its target customers care about.
+After 10 months of blogging, it had 100,000 users.

 2. Think Like a Journalist to Earn a Journalist’s Attention

-Developing your 3P story allows you to position your startup in a clear and concise way.
+Developing your 3P story lets you position your startup clearly and concisely.
 However, no matter how exciting you believe your 3P story to be, a journalist won’t find it interesting unless you give them a reason to.
-If you start thinking like a journalist you’ll dramatically increase your chances for success.
+If you start thinking like a journalist, you’ll dramatically increase your chances for success.